neburaii/l4d2-plugins/kick_dead/README.md

 known issues:
 * if you have a plugin on your server that relies on their clients existing briefly after death for some of its functions, it may not work right
-* the red text telling who killed who can bug out and not show sometimes.
-Seems ping based.
-I

 windows hasn't been tested